kondasoft/ks-bootshop/README.md

 Also, we have provided 2 blank files (`custom.css` and `custom.js`) which are inside the `assets` folder.
 It is recommended that you use these 2 files to add your styles and scripts since they will not be changed during the upgrade.

 ### Modifying styles (SCSS)
-We have provided only a few additonal styling for this Shopify theme, and all of those are done via plain CSS in the `assets` folder.
+We have provided only a few additional styling for this Shopify theme, and all of those are done via plain CSS in the `assets` folder.
 Our goal for this theme is to provide a solid foundation, completely backed by the Bootstrap framework, so that you can easily get it going with the framework you already know and love.

 All bootstrap related styles and variables are in `src/bootstrap.scss` file.
 Assuming that you already know how to work with [Bootstrap variables](https://getbootstrap.com/docs/5.1/customize/overview/), feel free to modify this file, especially the color variables in the top of the file.